algesten/nfsub/README.md

 Motivation
 ----------

-My boyfriend is british and near deaf.
+My boyfriend is British and near deaf.
 Swedish Netflix provide only nordic language subtitles for most content.
 However, the internet is full of `.srt` subtitles for almost everything.
 This plugin lets me load .srt subtitles into a netflix movie and watch Netflix together